WP Rocket’s performance review was originally written in 2014 and is being regularly updated as ecosystem changed.

 Should I buy it?

 WP Rocket is suggested to all WordPress bloggers, who can spend a few bucks for the sake of speed and optimization.
 It is highly recommended for heavy sites with average/slow web hosts.
-WP Rocket is priced at USD 39 for one and USD 99 for three WordPress installations .
+WP Rocket is priced at $49 for one and $99 for three WordPress installations.
+Unlimited sites license can be bought at $249 yearly.
 It can be purchased from WP Rocket’s Pricing page.

 PS: While buying you may see a few French phrases on their site on time by time.
 Tiny human mistakes and probably this is how multilingual sites (mis)behave.

-WP Rocket plugin itself has great video tutorials on TUTORIALS tab inside the plugin configuration page.
+WP Rocket plugin itself has great video tutorials on the tutorials tab inside the plugin configuration page.
 Frequently Asked Questions (FAQs) are answered in another tab FAQ.
 If you are seeking for further custom support, you can use WP Rocket Support Forum.